alpayH/rigorous/README.md

 > **Cloud Version Available:** A cloud version of the AI Reviewer is available at [https://www.rigorous.company/](https://www.rigorous.company/).
 Simply upload your manuscript, provide context on target journal and review focus, and receive a comprehensive PDF report via email within 1-2 working days.
 We'll provide feedback **free of charge** — however, we would greatly appreciate your feedback in return via [this short form](https://docs.google.com/forms/d/1EhQvw-HdGRqfL01jZaayoaiTWLSydZTI4V0lJSvNpds) to help us improve the AI Reviewer.

-> **CWe are currently processing your feedback for v2** Please provide feedback via [this short feedback form](https://docs.google.com/forms/d/1EhQvw-HdGRqfL01jZaayoaiTWLSydZTI4V0lJSvNpds) to help us improve the system.
+> **We are currently processing your feedback for Version 2!** Please provide feedback via [this short feedback form](https://docs.google.com/forms/d/1EhQvw-HdGRqfL01jZaayoaiTWLSydZTI4V0lJSvNpds) to help us improve the system.

 ## Vision